Kemal Kılıçdaroğlu: Professional career

 In 1994, Kılıçdaroğlu was named "Civil Servant of the Year" by the weekly periodical Ekonomik Trend.

-Kemal Kılıçdaroğlu retired from the Social Insurance Institution in January 1999.
-Kılıçdaroğlu taught at Hacettepe University and chaired the Specialized Commission on the Informal Economy within the framework of the preparation of the Eighth Five-Year Development Plan.
+Kılıçdaroğlu retired from the Social Insurance Institution in January 1999.
+He taught at Hacettepe University and chaired the Specialized Commission on the Informal Economy within the framework of the preparation of the Eighth Five-Year Development Plan.
 He also acted as a member of the Executive Board of İşbank.

 Early political career

 Member of Parliament

-He retired from bureaucracy in 1999 and tried to enter politics from within Bülent Ecevit's Democratic Left Party (DSP).
-Kılıçdaroğlu was often referred to as the "star of the DSP".
-It was claimed that he would be a DSP candidate in the upcoming 1999 general election (in which the DSP came first).
+Kılıçdaroğlu retired from civil service in 1999 and tried to enter politics from within Bülent Ecevit's Democratic Left Party (DSP).
+He was often referred to as the "star of the DSP".
+It was claimed that he would be a DSP candidate in the upcoming 1999 general election, in which the DSP came first.
 However, he did not succeed in this venture as he could not get on the party's candidates' list.
-Instead, during his chairmanship of an association that aimed to protect citizens' tax payments, he was invited by the leader of the CHP Deniz Baykal to join his party.
-Kılıçdaroğlu accepted the invitation.
+Instead, during his chairmanship of an association that aimed to protect citizen tax payments, he was invited by the leader of the CHP Deniz Baykal to join his party and accepted the invitation.

 Following the 2002 general election, he entered the parliament as a deputy from Istanbul.
 In the 2007 general election, he was re-elected to parliament.
 He became deputy speaker of his party's parliamentary group.

 Kılıçdaroğlu's efforts to uncover malpractice among high-ranking Justice and Development Party (AKP) politicians carried him to headlines in the Turkish media.
 Two deputy chairmen of the ruling AKP, Şaban Dişli and Dengir Mir Mehmet Fırat, resigned from their respective positions in the party following television debates with Kılıçdaroğlu.
-Furthermore, he publicly accused the AKP-affiliated Mayor of Ankara, Melih Gökçek, of complicity in a corruption scandal relating to the "Deniz Feneri" charity based in Germany.
+He publicly accused the AKP-affiliated Mayor of Ankara, Melih Gökçek, of complicity in a corruption scandal relating to the "Deniz Feneri" charity based in Germany.

 2009 İstanbul mayoral candidate

-Kılıçdaroğlu was announced as the CHP's mayoral candidate for the 2009 local elections by the party leader Deniz Baykal on 22 January 2009.
+Kılıçdaroğlu was announced as the CHP's mayoral candidate for the 2009 local elections by the party leader Deniz Baykal in January 2009.
 Kılıçdaroğlu announced that he would run his campaign based on clean politics, vowing to open cases of corruption against the serving incumbent, AKP mayor Kadir Topbaş.
-Claiming that he would work for the workers of İstanbul, he also challenged Topbaş to a televised live debate.
+Claiming that he would work for the workers of İstanbul, he challenged Topbaş to a televised live debate.
 Kılıçdaroğlu lost the election with 37% of the votes against Topbaş's 44.7%.